This page is for beginner bloggers who want to start a blog but don’t know what direction to take.

 These two are the most accessible and comfortable ways beginner bloggers can make money from their blogs.

-The other listed blog monetization methods require expertise, experience, knowledge, resources, energy, time, and money to work out to give the best return on investment.
+The other blog monetization methods listed require expertise, experience, knowledge, resources, energy, time, and money to yield the best return on investment.

 You don’t have these criteria now, so don’t worry about those monetization methods.